noah-sec/noah-sec/README.md

 <!-- THREAT HUNTING -->
 <h3 id="hunting"><b>Threat Hunting:</b></h3>

-- <a href="https://github.com/noah-sec/projects/blob/main/threat-1.md">**Threat Hunting 1**</a><br>
-Threat hunting in Microsoft Azure cloud environment with Microsoft Sentinel SIEM and Microsoft Defender XDR.
-- <a href="https://github.com/noah-sec/projects/blob/main/threat-2.md">**Threat Hunting 2**</a><br>
+- <a href="https://github.com/noah-sec/projects/blob/main/threat.md">**Advanced Threat Hunt Scenario Report**</a><br>
-Threat hunting in Microsoft Azure cloud environment with Microsoft Sentinel SIEM and Microsoft Defender XDR.
+Performed Advanced Hunting and incident investigation with KQL in Microsoft Azure cloud environment using Microsoft Sentinel SIEM and Microsoft Defender XDR.
 - <a href="https://github.com/noah-sec/projects/blob/main/azure-xdr.md">**Threat Hunting with Microsoft Defender XDR**</a><br>
 Configured a Defender XDR environment, managed devices using Defender for Endpoint, used Defender XDR to manage incidents, managed investigations on an endpoint, and performed Advanced Hunting with KQL to detect unique threats.